-What is a “Hybrid™ move?”
-Well, it may sound fancy and exotic, but really, it's for the practical and budget-minded because it is both convenient and affordable.
+What is a "Hybrid™ move?"
+Well, it may sound fancy and exotic, but really, it's for the practical and budget-minded because it is both convenient and affordable - the cheap moving option that doesn't feel cheap.
 For a few hundred dollars, you can hire local moving professionals through HireAHelper, who will load and unload a truck or container for you.
-You could even have them pack, if you’d like.
+You could even have them pack, if you'd like.
 By foregoing the full-service move, which literally costs thousands of dollars, you are saving money.
 As a bonus, you will be saving your back, too.

 Besides, professionals have a lot more experience, so they will do a better job of securely loading a truck or packing grandma's antique vase.
 If they are able to keep more of your stuff intact by packing or loading and unloading it better, or perhaps fitting your goods in one container rather than renting two, then investing in their services could be of real value and could even bring on some savings in the long run.
 There's a few different hybrid moving options which will affect how much time you have to invest in your move, which you can check out below.
 Whichever you choose, you'll be saving yourself a lot of time versus the D.I.Y. moving option, and a ton of hard earned dough versus the full-service moving option.